 The Carroll Street Plan

 The Carroll Street Plan builds on the original vision for Clark's Grove.
 The focus is a one-block area along Carroll Street between the Church of the Good Shepherd and The Swann Building.
 While single family homes will predominate in phase 2 of Clark's Grove, this block offers opportunities for small-scale, mixed-used development.

-The Carroll Building will be completed this summer and will feature 10 one- and two-bedroom apartments.
-Mixed-use development will continue on this block and will include office, live/work and additional living space.
+The Carroll Building, located on the west end of the block, will be completed this summer and will feature 10 one- and two-bedroom apartments.
+Further mixed-use development will include office, live/work and additional living space.

 Clark's Grove neighbors, local community members, and business leaders contributed to a 2018 weekend charrette focused on the entire block bordered by Carroll, North Swann, Clark, and North Hunt Streets.

 The 2018 design team suggested a mixed-use, commercial space at the corner of North Hunt Street and Clark Street to optimize visibility and utilize a shared parking arrangement with the neighborhood church.
 Stakeholders expressed enthusiasm for a neighborhood restaurant or pub.